-State Board of Education Oversight: If at any point the State Board of Education determines that a Priority School cannot make improvement or should not be allowed to continue serving students, the LEA may voluntarily surrender the school to the C3 Schools for a period of three years, or the State Board of Education may choose to close the school and reassign students, without prior notice, to higher performing schools in the following:
+State Board of Education Oversight: If at any point the State Board of Education determines that a Priority School cannot make improvement or should not be allowed to continue serving students, the LEA may voluntarily surrender the school to the C3-Schools for a period of three years, or the State Board of Education may choose to close the school and reassign students, without prior notice, to higher performing schools in the following:

+- LEA,

+- Another LEA that does not operate any Priority or Focus Schools, or

+- C3-Schools.

-- LEA. - Another LEA that does not operate any Priority or Focus Schools, or - C3 Schools. - 2.D.iv Provide the timeline the SEA will use to ensure that its LEAs that have one or more priority schools implement meaningful interventions aligned with the turnaround principles in each priority school no later than the 2014-2015 school year and provide a justification for the SEA's choice of timeline.
+2.D.iv Provide the timeline the SEA will use to ensure that its LEAs that have one or more priority schools implement meaningful interventions aligned with the turnaround principles in each priority school no later than the 2014-2015 school year and provide a justification for the SEA's choice of timeline.

-For Priority Schools identified in the 2011-2012 school year: For those LEAs that maintain control of their Priority Schools, Turnaround Principles must be implemented during the 2012-2013 school year and subsequent years.
-Because the SEA partnered with all other Priority Schools beginning July 1, 2012, and began implementing the Turnaround Principles immediately, the turnaround principles were implemented in all Priority Schools during the 2012-2013 school year.
-While all LEAs continued to operate Priority Schools for the 2011-2012 school year, LEAs must cooperate with the SEA, State Board of Education, and C3 Schools Leadership throughout the 2011-2012 school year to ensure seamless transition and necessary planning and implementation strategies prior to July 1, 2012.
-If the State Board of Education had determined that the LEA was providing a barrier to the implementation of C3 Schools and Turnaround

-Principles, the State Board of Education may have obtained control of the school identified as a Priority School immediately.
-The plan shown below outlines the steps that were taken before July 2012.
+For Priority Schools identified in the 2011-2012 school year: For those LEAs that maintain control of their Priority Schools, Turnaround Principles must be implemented during the 2012-2013 school year-and subsequent years.
+Because the SEA will obtain control of partnered with all other Priority Schools beginning July 1, 2012, and begin began implementing the Turnaround Principles immediately, the turnaround principles will bewere implemented in all Priority Schools during the 2012-2013 school year.
+While all LEAs will-continued to operate Priority Schools for the 2011-2012 school year, LEAs must cooperate with the SEA, State Board of Education, and C3Schools Leadership throughout the 2011-2012 school year to ensure seamless transition and necessary planning and implementation strategies prior to July 1, 2012.
+If the State Board of Education had determines determined that the LEA is-was providing a barrier to the implementation of C3Schools and Turnaround Principles, the State Board of Education may have obtained control of the school identified as a Priority School immediately.
+The plan shown below outlines the steps that will bewere taken before July 2012.

-For Priority Schools identified in the 2012-2013 school year or any year thereafter: If, due to delays in identification, any LEA is unable to implement the Turnaround Principles in a Priority School during the school year in which the school was identified as a Priority School, the identification year will be considered a partial implementation year, with the three years of full implementation beginning in the following school year.
-This will be determined through regular reporting and monitoring that will continue through subsequent years.
+For Priority Schools identified in the 2012-2013 school year or any year thereafter: If, due to delays in identification, any LEA is unable to implement the Turnaround Principles in a Priority School during the 2012-2013-school year in which the school was identified as a Priority School, the 2012-2013 school identification year will be considered a partial implementation year, with the three years of full implementation beginning in 2013-2014the following school year.
+This will be determined through regular reporting and monitoring during 2012-2013-that will continue through subsequent years.